Developing a Training Program

 Step #6 – Evaluate the Program

-To ensure the training program met the intended objectives and participants are able to implement his or her learning on the job, an should be completed.
-Training are conducted with the intent of on the effectiveness of the training program.
-The standard way to do this is to use Kirkpatrick's Four Levels of Evaluation.
+To ensure the training program met the intended objectives and participants are able to implement his or her learning on the job, an evaluation should be completed.
+Training evaluations are conducted with the intent of obtaining information on the effectiveness of the training program.
+The standard way to do this is to use Kirkpatrick’s Four Levels of Evaluation.

 Kirkpatrick’s model evaluates the effectiveness of the training at four different levels with each level building on the previous level(s).
 All four levels of evaluation have their own elements, significance, benefits, and challenges.